rabi-siddique/react-js-interview-questions/readme.md

 ```
 Use this method if the repetitive binding in the constructor annoys you.
 The official React documentation sticks to the class method bindings in the constructor.

+# Controlled vs UnControlled Components
+In React, components can be categorized as either controlled or uncontrolled based on how they manage their data and state values.

+## Controlled Components:
+A controlled component in React relies on receiving its data and state values through props, which are managed by a parent component.
+This ensures a centralized and predictable flow of data, allowing the parent component to exert control over the state.

+## Uncontrolled Components:
+On the other hand, an uncontrolled component in React is one that internally handles its state.
+This means the component itself manages its own state without relying on external props for data updates.

+## Understanding Uncontrolled Components:
+For instance, an HTML input tag comes with a value attribute.
+The value attribute usually contains the value shown in the input field.
+Form elements such as <input>, <textarea>, and <select> hold their own state in plain HTML.
+They modify the value internally once someone changes it from the outside.
+In React, that’s called an uncontrolled component, because it handles its own state.
+We want to make sure those elements are controlled components instead.

 # Functional vs Class Based Components

 # What is JSX